Business Planning Week 1

 If you have not begun planning for the year, now is the time.
 October 1st is the beginning of the fourth quarter and the end of the year is fast approaching!
 At this time in your business you should be focusing on the next year and making sure that you are ready to hit the ground running in 2016.

-Bizjournals.com listed a few business trends expected to emerge in 2016.
+Bizjournals.com listed a few business trends expected to emerge.
 Obviously, many of the new iPhone and Samsung updates have occurred in 2015.
 Microsoft 10 is out and there is an expected update of Office Suite coming soon.
 Planning for a technology upgrade may need to be a part of your strategy for 2016.

 Everyone is talking about Millennials these days.
 They are the new “it” generation.
 Born between 1980 and 2000, they are making their full fledged introduction into the workforce.
 Millennials are shaking things up and doing things their own way.
 They are more willing to relocate and change jobs than previous generations.
 Job security is not as meaningful as job satisfaction.
 If you want to keep this generation of workers satisfied, you are going to have to plan ahead.